DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/tokens/refresh.md

 You can use the *AbsoluteRefreshTokenLifetime* and *SlidingRefreshTokenLifetime* client settings to fine tune this behavior.

 ### Rotation
 The security of refresh tokens used by public clients can be improved by rotating the tokens on every use.
-Rotation is configured with the *RefreshTokenUsage* client setting and is enabled by default.
+Rotation is configured with the *RefreshTokenUsage* client setting and is disabled by default.
 However, rotation is only recommended for public clients.
 For confidential clients, we recommend changing the *RefreshTokenUsage* to allow reusable refresh tokens.

 Public clients need to rotate refresh tokens for security.
 Rotating refresh tokens reduces their attack surface because there is a chance that a stolen token will be unusable by the attacker.
 If a token is exfiltrated from some storage mechanism, a network trace, or log file, but the owner of the token uses it before the attacker, then the attack fails.